CindyMcC/Module_17_Credit_Risk_Analysis/README.md

 UNC Bootcamp - Module 17 Challenge

 ## OVERVIEW
 The goal of this project was to determine which, if any, of six modeling processes for machine learning would provide a better prediction of high-risk credit card consumers.
 The data was supplied from LendingClub in a csv format.
 The data was oversampled with RandomOverSampler and SMOTE algorithms, undersampled with the ClusterCentroids algorithm, and a combination of the two with the SMOTEENN algorithm.
-Two machine learning models, BalanceRandomForestClassifier and EasyEmsembleClassifer, were also applied to the data.
+Two machine learning models, BalanceRandomForestClassifier and EasyEnsembleClassifer, were also applied to the data.

 ## RESULTS
 The following results were derived from the testing.
 Below are images of the sampling results for all six models.  <br><br>